RobItu/GoalCrusher/external-adapter/README.md

 I used [this](https://github.com/thodges-gh/CL-EA-NodeJS-Template "CL-EA-NodeJS-Template") to create my adapter.
 Or you can just copy the files above.

 ## FitBit API
-..*Create a developer account and register an app.
+  *Create a developer account and register an app.

-...Make sure all Redirect URI fields point to http://localhost ...Allow Read and Write access
+   Make sure all Redirect URI fields point to http://localhost Allow Read and Write access
-...[OAuth 2.0 tutorial page is very helpful](https://dev.fitbit.com/apps/oauthinteractivetutorial?clientEncodedId=238VNJ&clientSecret=707495e811e6a3e100516d5eb53d224c&redirectUri=http://localhost&applicationType=PERSONAL) is very helpful too
+   [OAuth 2.0 tutorial page is very helpful](https://dev.fitbit.com/apps/oauthinteractivetutorial?clientEncodedId=238VNJ&clientSecret=707495e811e6a3e100516d5eb53d224c&redirectUri=http://localhost&applicationType=PERSONAL) is very helpful too

 ## Call the external adapter/API server